 Osprey leave Long Lake (and Michigan) in the fall and return in the spring.
 Scientists are learning more about their wintering activities by attaching solar-battery backpacks to birds.
 During their 15-20 year lifespan, they may log 160,000 migration flight miles.
 During 13 days in 2008, one osprey flew 2700 miles–all the way from Martha’s Vineyard in Massachusetts to French Guiana in South America.
 Young male osprey will spend two seasons in warmer places than Michigan and then return annually to the area where they hatched.
 Females disperse more widely.

 If you know where the osprey are nesting on Long Lake, please leave a comment and let me know.
 It’s been many years since the stick nest atop the utility pole at the southern end of the lower bowl disappeared.
 And watch for these “fish hawks” on our lake.
 Usually it takes an osprey 12 minutes to catch a fish.
 That’s not a study at our lake, but let’s just say that my fishing success statistics are not quite that good.

 I had 1/3 of a skein of this great hand-dyed Grande Merino worsted, from Karen Bradley of Kaloula Yarn, left over from my Portuguese Fisherwoman’s Shawl.
 It would likely have been enough for a hat.
 Probably.
 But the long runs of color could have made selection of a pattern tricky.
 I thought of Wurm, but slouchy Quaker Rib Wurm is a yarn hog.

-I decided to return to a pattern I’ve knit something like 200 times since first being introduced to it 24 years ago when my son attended a Waldorf preschool: Acorn Hill Pony.
+I decided to return to a pattern I’ve knit something like 200 times since first being introduced to it in 1990 when my son attended a Waldorf preschool: Acorn Hill Pony.

 First stage, some flat garter stitch skins slightly resembling ponies.